KhronosGroup/OpenXR-Inventory/README.md

 SPDX-License-Identifier: CC-BY-4.0
 -->

-Publicly-maintained data about what runtimes (and ideally layers) provide what extensions, etc.
+Publicly-maintained data about what runtimes, middleware components or engines (such as Godot, Unity, Unreal, and StereoKit) provide which OpenXR extensions.
+Together, the Runtime and Client Support Matrices offer a clear overview of extension support across both runtime implementations and client integrations in the OpenXR ecosystem.

 View the output online: